ccard/csci598Project2/README.md

 ----
 # Compile #
-&nbsp;&nbsp;To compile the program first run `./setup.sh` this will ensure that all necessary directories and commands that are needed to compile and run exsist.
+&nbsp;&nbsp;To compile the program first run `./setup.sh` this will ensure that all necessary directories, files and commands that are needed to compile and run exist.
 Then run `make clean` to ensure that nothing from the submission could prevent the program from running on the current computer.
 Once this is complete then run `make` from the same directory as the _Makefile_.